Telecommunications (Security) Act 2021

 Overview

-This bill amends the Telecommunications (Security) Bill, primarily focusing on enhancing parliamentary oversight of security codes of practice, mandating annual reports on telecommunications supply chain diversification, and establishing a review process for companies based in foreign countries if security concerns arise within Five Eyes nations.
+This bill amends the Telecommunications (Security) Bill, primarily focusing on enhancing parliamentary oversight of codes of practice related to telecommunications security, mandating annual reports on telecommunications supply chain diversification, and establishing a review mechanism for companies based in foreign countries when security concerns arise.

 Description